Can a handyman do electrical work in California? The legal line, explained for San Diego homeowners

 What if the handyman says they can install an EV charger?

-They can't — legally.
+Legally, they can't.
 A Level 2 EV charger requires a new dedicated 240V circuit, which is C-10 scope regardless of job cost.
 Even the NEMA 14-50 outlet most portable EVSEs plug into is a new circuit.
-We get calls every month to fix bad DIY/handyman EV charger installs — usually after an insurance claim was denied.
+We get calls every month to fix bad DIY/handyman EV charger installs, usually after an insurance claim was denied.

 How do I verify a C-10 license?